Marriage and Civil Union Licenses

 Molokai: (808) 553-7870

 Private agents are also located within the community.
-Click here: License Agents to view a list of agents who have agreed to have their contact information.
+Click here for a LISTING OF AGENTS who have agreed to have their contact information posted.

 - Valid government issued photo ID (Passport, Driver License, State ID, etc.).

 - Required if the divorce was finalized less than 30 days prior to picking up the license.